 EMG Guitar Pickups

-Pickups are the small devices seen on electric guitars beneath the area where the player strums or picks the strings.
+Pickups are the small devices seen on acoustic or electric guitars beneath the area where the player strums or picks the strings.
 They are responsible for creating the actual sound.
 All of them work on the basic idea that the strings of a guitar become magnetic when plugged in.
 Their magnetic field interferes with the magnetic field of the coils when they are picked, producing an electric current that is translated into sound.
-In short, it is a necessary accessory if you are going to play through an amplifier.What are passive pickups?
+In short, it is a necessary accessory if you are going to play your guitar through an amplifier.What are passive pickups?